Customizr Theme for WordPress

 How to change font color in Customizr theme?

 From the customizer menu, navigate to Font Customizer > Add New.
 Select the text element you wish to edit and click the Add it button.
 Click the style tab and scroll down.
 There you will have the ability to change the font color.
 If it isn't working, navigate to the selector tab and verify the selector is correct.

 There are no options to change the header background color in the Customize Pro theme.
 You only have 2 light and dark options to choose from.
 To change the header color to something else, refer to my WordPress and CSS styling guide.

 Currently, the only one that I am aware of is HELLO2022, for 25% off at checkout.

 GeneratePress (the theme I am using) is one of the best WordPress themes I have ever seen.
 The premium version allows you access to their extensive site library, allowing you to rapidly deploy a wide variety of different website templates.
 And because it's built on their GenerateBlocks plugin, it's amazingly lightweight and fast!
 It puts Elementor to shame.

 Another good Customizr alternative is Astra.
 The free version is lightweight and has an amazing header and footer builder.
 You can also import templates from their free template library, which for free, is pretty awesome!

 Customizr is a respectable WordPress theme with constant updates and highly-rated support.
-Like most premium themes, you're mainly paying for the licensing and support.
+Like most premium themes, you mainly pay for the licensing and support.

 The free version offers enough flexibility and control to design beautiful websites with incredible speed.
 The downside is that, like their Hueman theme, they will all have the same look, functionality, and feel.

-If you like my Customizr review or have any more questions about the Customizr Pro theme, let me hear them in the comments below, so that I can add them to the Q&A.
+If you like my Customizr review or have more questions about the Customizr Pro theme, let me hear them in the comments below, so I can add them to the Q&A.